-For further information concerning performance, refer to OS/VS2 System Programming Library: Initialization and Tuning Guide and to OS/VS2 MVS System Programming Library: JES2 or System Programming Library: Network Job Entry Facility for JES2.
+For further information concerning performance, refer to OS/VS2 System Programming Library: Initialization and Tuning Guide and to System Programming Library: JES2 Installation, Initialization and Tuning.

-Routing a Job in a Network (JES2 NJE)
+Routing a Job in a Network (JES2)

-JES2 NJE enables users to enter a job on one system and have it executed on another system and to send output from one system to a remote device or an output device on another system.
+JES2 enables users to enter a job on one system and have it executed on another system and to send output from one system to a remote device or an output device on another system.
 Jobs can be routed in two ways:

-- An operator may issue a JES2 NJE command through a console or input reader, (refer to Operator's Library: Network Job Entry Facility for JES2, Commands). - JES2 NJE control statements can be specified within the JCL.
+- An operator may issue a JES2 command through a console or input reader, (refer to Operator's Library: JES2 Commands. - JES2 control statements can be specified within the JCL.